 We have found that for most homeowners, the unanimous issue when working with HOAs is the communication with the association, and it ultimately leads to a poor experience when executing home projects.
+It’s the toughest part of the painting process.
 Although working with HOA’s can be stressful, it is important to have approval from them before you move forward with your project.

 Our team is experienced in working with HOAs and is here to breakdown the importance of HOA approval and how to make the experience as seamless as possible.

 If you are thinking of painting the exterior of your home without the approval of your HOA, you might want to think again.
 Homeowner’s Associations hold a lot of power when it comes to the appearance of your home.
 These restrictions include fences, parking, landscaping, and, you guessed it, your home’s paint color.

 We understand the process of getting approval from your HOA can be a pain, but if proper protocol isn’t followed, you run the risk of receiving a fine from your association, or worse, a larger legal battle.
 HOAs exist to help protect your home’s value and those around you.
 They will go through great lengths to ensure the entire community is adhering to the same rules.